LeonWehrhahn/CrossWordPuzzle2/README.md

 ## Description

 This website allows you to create a crossword puzzle from a list of words.
 The puzzle can then be downloaded as a pdf file.
-It used a backtracking algorithm to generate the puzzle.
+It uses a backtracking algorithm to generate the puzzle.

 ![image](https://github.com/ManuelLerchner/CrossWordPuzzle/assets/54124311/e12fa33c-3279-455c-ba5d-79710b578524)